skip to content

 Key publications:

 Mann, Katherine.
-Forthcoming 2023.
-Funding Empowerment: International Aid for Gender Equality in Politics, with Saskia Brechenmacher.
+Forthcoming March 2024.
+Aiding Empowerment: Democracy Promotion and Gender Equality in Politic, with Saskia Brechenmacher.
 New York, New York: Oxford University Press.

 Thesis Title: Ideas in Action: How armed group ideology shapes conflict-related sexual violence